ceph/ceph/doc/start/kube-helm.rst

 Current limitations
 ===================

- - The public and cluster networks must be the same
+ - The public and cluster networks used by ceph must be the same
  - If the storage class user id is not admin, you will have to manually create the user in your Ceph cluster and create its secret in Kubernetes
  - ceph-mgr can only run with 1 replica